French war planning 1920–1940: Mechelen incident

-Dyle Plan/Plan D, 1940
+Dyle plan/Plan D, 1940

 By late 1939, the Belgians had improved the defences along the Albert Canal and increased the readiness of the army; Gamelin and GQG began to consider the possibility of advancing further than the Escaut.
 By November, GQG had decided that a defence along the Dyle Line was feasible, despite the doubts of General Alphonse Georges, the commander of the North-Eastern Front, about reaching the Dyle before the Germans.
-The British had been lukewarm about an advance into Belgium, but Gamelin talked them round, and on 9 November, the Dyle Plan was adopted.
+The British had been lukewarm about an advance into Belgium, but Gamelin talked them round, and on 9 November, the Dyle plan was adopted.
 On 17 November, a session of the Supreme War Council decided that it was essential to occupy the Dyle Line, and Gamelin issued a directive that day detailing a line from Givet to Namur, the Gembloux Gap, Wavre, Louvain and Antwerp.
 For the next four months, the Dutch and Belgian armies laboured over their defences, the British Expeditionary Force (BEF, General Lord Gort) expanded, and the French army received more equipment and training.

 In May 1940, the 1st Army Group was responsible for the defence of France from the Channel coast to the west end of the Maginot Line.
-The Seventh Army (Général d'armée Henri Giraud), BEF, First Army (Général d'armée Georges Maurice Jean Blanchard) and Ninth Army (Général d'armée André Corap) were ready to advance to the Dyle Line by pivoting on the right (southern) Second Army.
+The Seventh Army (Général d'armée Henri Giraud), BEF, First Army (Général d'armée Georges Blanchard) and Ninth Army (Général d'armée André Corap) were ready to advance to the Dyle Line by pivoting on the right (southern) Second Army.
 The Seventh Army would take over west of Antwerp, ready to move into the Netherlands, and the Belgians were expected to delay a German advance at the Albert Canal and then retire to the Dyle, from Antwerp to Louvain.
 On the Belgian right, the BEF was to defend about 20 km of the Dyle from Louvain to Wavre with nine divisions and the First Army on the right of the BEF was to hold 35 km with ten divisions, from Wavre across the Gembloux Gap to Namur.
 The gap from the Dyle to Namur north of the Sambre, with Maastricht and Mons on either side, had few natural obstacles and was a traditional route of invasion, leading straight to Paris.